rdbuf/HighloadCup2018/README.md

 - Overall, there are only cyrillic and ascii characters present
 - Time is static
 - Ids are contiguous
+- There are no collisions of string hashes

 ### Imaginary database schema
 ```